Skip to contentSkip to navigationSkip to topbar

 To avoid potential issues, we highly suggest that you update your twilio dependency to the latest version before running any of these code samples.

 All Functions execute with a pre-initialized instance of the Twilio Node.js SDK available for use.
-This means you can access and utilize any Twilio helper library method in your Function.
+This means you can access and utilize any Twilio SDK method in your Function.
 For example, you can use a Function to make outbound phone calls via Programmable Voice as we'll show in the following example snippets.

 These examples are not exhaustive, and we encourage you to peruse the Programmable Voice documentation for more inspiration on what you can build.